williamvds/website/content/cv.md

 with the .NET frameworks, including ASP.NET and MSSQL.
 I've gained experience using Visual Studio and other tools to develop for the Windows platform.

+Projects involved in:

+- Market data feed handler: a highly concurrent system that handles multicast network traffic.
+I was involved in:
+	- Developing tools to support development and testing: a tool for debugging multicast connectivity, a market data visualisation tool, and a controllable emulator of the system the handler connects to.
+	- Designing, implementing and performing tests, including unit and integration tests, as well as manual testing.
+	- Implementing functionality, and correcting issues that arose during development.
 {% end %}

 {% cv_entry(